Margaret Mary Alacoque: Monastic life

 Alacoque was subjected to many trials to prove the genuineness of her vocation.
-She was admitted to wearing the religious habit on 25 August 1671, but was not allowed to make her religious profession on the same date of the following year, which would have been normal.
+She was admitted to wearing the religious habit on 25 August 1671, but was not allowed to make her religious profession on the same date of the following year, which would have been the usual course.
 A fellow novice described Margaret Mary as humble, simple and frank, but above all kind and patient.
-Finally, she was admitted to profession on 6 November 1672.
+She was finally admitted to profession on 6 November 1672.
 It is said that she was assigned to the infirmary and was not very skillful at her tasks.

 Visions

-In this monastery Alacoque received several private revelations of the Sacred Heart, the first on 27 December 1673 and the final one 18 months later.
-The visions revealed to her the form of the devotion, the chief features being reception of Holy Communion on the first Friday of each month, Eucharistic adoration during a "Holy hour" on Thursdays, and the celebration of the Feast of the Sacred Heart.
-She stated that in her vision she was instructed to spend an hour every Thursday night to meditate on Jesus' Agony in the Garden of Gethsemane.
-The Holy Hour practice later became widespread among Catholics.
+At the monastery, Alacoque reportedly received several apparitions and private revelations of Jesus Christ between 27 December 1673 and June 1675.
+Among other things, these visions revealed to her different forms of devotion to the Sacred Heart.

 On 27 December 1673, the feast of St. John, Margaret Mary said that Jesus had permitted her to rest her head upon his heart, and then disclosed to her the wonders of his love, telling her that he desired to make them known to all mankind and to diffuse the treasures of his goodness, and that he had chosen her for this work.